Menu

 3. Try a different medical professional.

-If you’re wanting to explore being able to live without thyroid medication and stabilising your condition through diet and lifestyle alone (which reportedly can be done in a very small amount of individuals but I must admit doesn’t seem overly common), consult someone like a functional doctor for example and be extremely cautious.
+If you’re wanting to explore being able to live without thyroid medication and stabilising your condition through diet and lifestyle alone (which reportedly can be done in a very small amount of individuals but I must state doesn’t seem overly common), you may consult someone like a functional doctor for example and be extremely cautious.

 Most of us end up needing thyroid hormone replacement for life, even after putting Hashimoto’s into remission.
-But never stop taking your meds without a doctor’s support.
+So never stop taking your meds without a doctor’s support.

 Related Article: I Don’t Want to Take Thyroid Medication.
 Can I Take Something ‘Natural’ Instead?